chanvireak/maththings/README.md

 ## What Is MathThings!

-This project is a React + TypeScript application designed to help learners practice multiplication facts in a fun, engaging way.
+MathThings! is designed to help learners practice multiplication facts in a fun, engaging way.
 It generates a sequence of randomized multiplication questions based on selected tables and provides real-time feedback.

 ## Why It Was Made